Michigan Central Railway Tunnel

 The Michigan Central Railway Tunnel is a railroad tunnel under the Detroit River connecting Detroit, Michigan, in the United States with Windsor, Ontario, in Canada.
 The U.S. entrance is south of Porter and Vermont streets near Rosa Parks Boulevard.
 The Canadian entrance is south of Wyandotte Street West between Cameron and Wellington Avenues.
 It was built by the Detroit River Tunnel Company for the Canada Southern Railway, leased by the Michigan Central Railroad and owned by the New York Central Railroad.
-The tunnel opened in 1910 and is still in use today by the Canadian Pacific Railway.
+The tunnel opened in 1910 and is still in use today by the CPKC Railway.

 History

 Background

 Prior to the construction of the tunnel, the Canada Southern Railway had several connections to Michigan at its west end, all train ferries.
 The northern one ran across the St. Clair River, connecting to the St. Clair and Western Railroad.
 The southern connection crossed the Detroit River south of Detroit, connecting to the Canada Southern Bridge Company at Grosse Ile.
 Additionally a branch (usually considered the main line) split from the line to Grosse Ile at Essex, running to the Detroit River at Windsor.

 In 1891, the Grand Trunk Railway opened the St. Clair Tunnel at Port Huron, giving it an advantage over the Canada Southern and its car ferries.
 The Detroit River Tunnel Company was formed August 15, 1905, as a merger of the Michigan and Canada Bridge and Tunnel Company (in Michigan) and the Canada and Michigan Bridge and Tunnel Company (in Ontario).